FrancesCoronel/intro-cs/computer_science/memes.md

 # Memes

-> the best cartoons, gifs, pictures that describe the programmer lifestyle
+> The best cartoons, gifs, pictures that describe the programmer lifestyle.

 `Open image in new tab on browser to zoom in`